brandon-carlisle/git-vault/Modern JavaScript Development, Modules, Tooling, and Functional.md

 We can give the import any name we want using default exports.

 Note: Try not to mix named imports with default imports.

+## Top-Level await (ES2022)
+In ES2022, we can now use the await keyword outside of async functions, this only works in modules.